 The following people may vote for any office in any election by absentee ballot as long as they are registered to vote:

 Voters must provide driver’s license number, last 4 digits of Social Security Number, or a copy of an accepted photo ID when applying for an absentee ballot.
 First-time voters must supply an accepted ID.

 In Pennsylvania, the County Board of Elections must receive your application for absentee ballot no later than 5 p.m. on the Tuesday before the election.
 In emergency situations (such as an unexpected illness or disability) you can submit an Emergency Application for Absentee Ballot, which must be submitted no later than 5 p.m. on the Friday before Election Day.
-Completed non-emergency absentee ballots must be received by 5 p.m. on the Friday before Election Day.
+The Emergency Application for Absentee Ballot must be notarized prior to submission.
+Completed emergency absentee ballots must be received by 5 p.m. on the Friday before Election Day.